bcehsclinicalhub/clinical_hub/README.md

-# Please start here
+# BCEHS Clinical Hub Data Governance

-Welcome, and thanks for choosing our product.
+All Clinical Hub data sets and dashboard SQL queries will be available here for referene.

 If you want to dive right in, try our [quick start tutorial](./).